onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-05-16-2025.md

 * <ins>Cryptography</ins>
   - SPoCK aggregation research.
-    - Reviewed proof aggregation techniques (Boldyreva 2003, Boneh-Drijvers 2018), explored SPoCK aggregation design, and investigated key assumptions like surjective hashing and strong transitivity.
+    - Finished reading Boldyreva’s 2003 verif-aggregate proof (KOSK based) - sketching a KOSK-based proof for SPoCK aggregation - reading 2018 Boneh-Drijvers new proofs (PoP based) for multi-verif and verif-aggregate - looked at surjective hashing assumptions - looked at link of Spock aggregation and strong transitivity
   - Proof of Possession:
     - Check with partner to support the update
     - Update bootstrapping tool PR